DarthVader72/node-merged-pool/README.md

+# WARNING: this module is targeted only at Energi (NRG) Cryptocurrency at the moment

 High performance Stratum poolserver in Node.js.
-One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum ports :)
+One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum ports.

 This software has been modefied for merged mining.
 It is still in development.